 How does GetUpside Work?

-We'll focus here on how it helps us manage gas prices, especially for those of us who drive for a living.
+While GetUpside does have cash back programs with some restaurants and grocery stores, the focus on this review is on how it helps us manage gas prices, especially for those of us who drive for a living.

 You earn a bonus for your gas purchases.
 When you purchase from a participating gas station, you earn a cash back amount for all those gallons of gas you put in your car.
 GetUpside advertises that it can be as much as 25 cents per gallon.